Doug Richard: Allegations of Child Sex Offences

 In January 2015, the Daily Mirror reported that Richard had been arrested on suspicion of rape involving a 13-year-old girl.
 Richard strongly denied the allegations.

 On 7 September 2015, Richard was charged.
 He appeared before the City of London Magistrates' Court on 5 October and was bailed until his appearance at the Old Bailey in January 2016 for trial.

-On 25 January 2016, Richard appeared at the Old Bailey, where he admitted sexual activity did occur but said it was consensual, believing her to be 17 at the time.
-The court heard that the girl in question provided Richard her ID on a number of occasions showing that she was 17.
+On 25 January 2016, Richard appeared at the Old Bailey, where he admitted sexual activity did occur with the 13-year-old girl but said it was consensual, believing her to be 17 at the time.
 On 29 January 2016, Richard was cleared of all charges against him.